 The run permissive function provides a way to prevent the drive from outputting to a motor when an input is not satisfied.
 This function is used to support applications that require the drive to first trigger an external event before the drive starts to ramp the motor.
 Run permissive is often used in conjunction with an end-switch wired back to the drive.
-This end-switch could be part of a damper or valve control scheme.
 Monitoring the status of the run permissive is available over fieldbus communications.